The authoritative style guide for writing official text for TYPO3 is The TYPO3 Writing Style Guide on typo3.org.

 In the TYPO3 context we have defined backend to be the preferred spelling, as well as sitepackage.

-If a spelling has been explicitly defined in the Spelling reference, preferred terms & glossary, please use that spelling.
+If a spelling has been explicitly defined in the Spelling, terms and glossary, please use that spelling.

 How can you decide for yourself in other edge cases?

 If in doubt, use what is commonly used in the documentation.
 If you see inconsistencies between documentation and English dictionaries or within the documentation, raise the issue in Slack.

 - If a word has special spelling, e.g. a special TYPO3 word like TypoScript or an acronym like PHP, this spelling is applied.

 - Proper nouns and brand names are capitalized, e.g. Docker.